panzerdp/dmitripavlutin.com/content/posts/106-defined-variable/index.md

 ### 1.1 Defined / not defined variable

-A variable is *defined* when there is a name binding available in the current scope.
+A variable is *defined* when it has been declared in the current scope using a declaration statement.

+The usual way to declarate variables is `const`, `let` and `var` statements, but you can also use `function` and `class` declaration statements.

 Examples of *defined variables*: